mimno/jsLDA/README.md

 Instructions:
 ------------

-When you first load the page, it will first load a file containing documents and a file containing stopwords from URLs specified in the box on the top right.
-The default is a corpus of paragraphs from US State of the Union speeches.
-It's small to avoid overloading my server, but you can specify any file that is accessible from a URL.
+When you first load the page, it will request a file containing documents and a file containing stopwords.
+The default example is a corpus of paragraphs from US State of the Union speeches.

 When you first load the page, all words have been assigned randomly to topics.
 We train a model by cycling through every word token in the documents and sampling a topic for that word.